TheEpic0ne/HelpDatblockCom/docs/datearth.md

 #### Military ranks

 The military ranks for towns are guard, sheriff, and mayor.
-The military ranks for nations are soldier, general, and king.
+The military ranks for nations are soldier, captain, general, and king.

+Military ranked nation players of captain rank and above gain a leadership aura.
+If a military leader dies in a siege, then points loss in increased by 50%.
+If a friendly military leader is nearby when a soldier dies in a siege, then points loss is reduced by 20%.
+If an enemy military leader is nearby when a soldier dies in a siege, then points loss is increased by 20%.

 *Notice!* Changing ranks or ally relations while residents in your town, nation, or allied nation are in the siege zone, will penalize your town or nation in points in the siege.